What is the purpose of an Apostille?

 Who can submit the documents for an Apostille?

-The documents can be submitted not only by the person whom they belong to but also by any other person.
+The documents can be submitted not only by the person whom the documents belong to but also by any other person.

 In case of certificates concerning criminal records and being under investigation, the application must be submitted either by the person concerned or by his parent, sibling, spouse, child or an authorized representative.
 The power of attorney given to the representative does not have to be notarized.